lucasmoten/ods19/docs/home.md

     The JSON object provided in the body can contain the following fields:

-    + id: `11e5e48664f5d8c789020242ac110002` (string, required) - The unique identifier of the object hex encoded to a string.
+    + id: `11e5e48664f5d8c789020242ac110002` (string, length=32, required) - The unique identifier of the object hex encoded to a string.
 This value must match the objectId provided in the URI.
-    + changeToken (string, required) - A hash value expected to match the targeted object’s current changeToken value.
+    + changeToken (string, length=32, required) - A hash value expected to match the targeted object’s current changeToken value.
 This value is retrieved from get or list operations.
-    + typeName (string, optional) -  The new type to be assigned to this object.
+    + typeName (string, maxlength=255, optional) -  The new type to be assigned to this object.
 Common types include 'File', 'Folder'.
 If no value is provided or this field is omitted, then the type will not be changed.
-    + name (string, optional) - The new name to be given this object.
+    + name (string, maxlength=255, optional) - The new name to be given this object.
 It does not have to be unique.
 It may refer to a conventional filename and extension.
 If no value is provided, or this field is ommitted, then the name will not be changed.
-    + description (string, optional) - The new description to be given as an abstract of the objects content stream.
+    + description (string, maxlength=10240, optional) - The new description to be given as an abstract of the objects content stream.
 If no value is provided, or this field is ommitted, then the description will not be changed.
-    + acm (string OR object, optional) -  Access Control Model (ACM) is the security model leveraged by the system when enforcing access control.
+    + acm (object, optional) -  Access Control Model (ACM) is the security model leveraged by the system when enforcing access control.
 It is based on the ISM, NTK, ACCM and Share standards, requirements and policies. https://confluence.363-283.io/pages/viewpage.action?pageId=557850.
 If no value is provided, or this field is ommitted, then the acm will not be changed.
 This value may be provided in either serialized string format, or nested object format.
     + permission (PermissionRequest, optional) - [1.1] The permissions associated with this object by capability and resource allowed.
 Resources take the following form:
        * {resourceType}/{serialized-representation}/{optional-display-name}
        * Examples for Users